mattsantand/pynumericalphasematching/README.md

 * Marcello Massaro, University of Paderborn.
 Help with docstring, documentation, VCS, and cleaning up my messy work.

 ## How to cite
 Please cite this package as *PyNumericalPhasematching v1.0, 2019*.

-We are currently wrapping up a paper with a static DOI for this package.
+The DOI of this package is 10.5281/zenodo.3538004